spurll/spellbook/examples/omnibus.md

 * whisper of huldra
 * 8 drams ear of troll
 * 5 ounces water
-* ½ grain prisine tusk of baboon
+* ½ grain pristine tusk of baboon

 ### Directions